nus-cs2103-AY2122S1/tp/docs/team/kevin9foong.md

 ### Project: gitGud

-#### What is gitGud?
+[gitGud](https://ay2122s1-cs2103t-w13-4.github.io/tp/) is a typing-focused desktop application for managing friends' gaming information.

-gitGud is a typing-based desktop application for storing friends' gaming information and helps busy gamers find available and highest skilled friends to play with.
+It is dedicated to busy gamers and aims to solve their key problem by helping them find available and highest skilled friends to win competitive games with. <br>

 Given below are my contributions to the project.

 #### New Features